HL7/davinci-epdx/input/pagecontent/PayerToPayerExchange.md

 ### Data Retrieval Methods

-Once Health Plans have completed the $MemberAccess stage of the Exchange the requesting Health Plan **SHALL** utilize the access token returned from the Member Access step to request/retrieve data using one of the following three methods:
+Once Health Plans have completed the Member Access stage of the Exchange the requesting Health Plan **SHALL** utilize the access token returned from the Member Access step to request/retrieve data using one of the following three methods:

 1. Query all clinical resource individually
 2. [Patient/{id}/$everything-pdex](OperationDefinition-patient-everything-pdex.html) operation